excitoon/MultiPassDisarmed/README.md

 If you want to use the development version, follow those steps :

-1. Clone the github repository : `git clone git@github.com:krtek4/MultiPass.git`.
+1. Clone the github repository : `git clone git@github.com:excitoon/MultiPassDisarmed.git`.
-2. Enter the directory : `cd MultiPass`.
+2. Enter the directory : `cd MultiPassDisarmed`.
 3. Install dependencies : `npm install`.
 4. Build the extension : `npm run build`.
 5. Open the Extension panel in Chrome : Tools / Extensions.
 6. Make sure the "Developer mode" checkbox is checked.
 7. Click on "Load unpacked extension...", first browse to the directory where you cloned the extension and then select the `build/chrome` folder.

-Using the development version on Opera and Firefox is left as an exercise for the reader ;)
+Using the development version on Chrome and Opera is left as an exercise for the reader. ;)

 Credits
 -------